-You should never have more than one unconfigured LANCOM VPN in a network segment at any given time.
-All unconfigured LANCOM VPN devices use the same IP address (with the final digits '254'), which would result in an address conflict.
-To avoid problems, always configure multiple LANCOM VPN devices one at a time, immediately assigning each device a unique IP address (one that does not end with '254').
+You should never have more than one unconfigured LANCOM router in a network segment at any given time.
+All unconfigured LANCOM router devices use the same IP address (with the final digits '254'), which would result in an address conflict.
+To avoid problems, always configure multiple LANCOM router devices one at a time, immediately assigning each device a unique IP address (one that does not end with '254').821/1621 only